mylestunglee/articulation70/README.md

 # articulation70

-The _articulation70_ keyboard is a successor to the [articulation80](https://github.com/mylestunglee/articulation80), with a better layout and LEDs.
+The _articulation70_ keyboard is a successor to the [articulation80](https://github.com/mylestunglee/articulation80), with LEDs and a more personalised layout.

 ![Photo](images/photos/image3.jpeg)

 It features:
-- Reversible PCB to reduce manufacturing costs for hobby usage.
 - Variable pinky stagger, supporting ±1 mm vertically offsetted soldering configurations.
 - 3 × 6 main body, 3 thumb switches, 2 corner switches and 3 × 4 numpad layout.
 - Kailh Choc V1 hot-swap support.